Study and Work

 Work

-A Business cadet combines paid work at either UBS, or Barrenjoey or Macquarie in Sydney with paid work in Sydney.
+A Business cadet combines paid work at either UBS or at Barrenjoey in Sydney with university study in Sydney.
 It is very important that the integration of study and work allows you to perform well both at university and at work.

-A cadetship at UBS, at Barrenjoey or at Macquarie is typically a four year program.
+A cadetship at UBS or at Barrenjoey is typically a four year program.
 At cadet selection, each company will discuss how university study may be combined with work.

 Study + Work = Competitive advantage